 National Reserve Salinas and Aguada Blanca

-The road from Arequipa to the Colca Canyon travels through the Salinas y Aguada Blanca National Reserve.
+The road from Arequipa to the Colca Canyon travels through the Reserve Nacional Salinas y Aguada Blanca (RNSAB).
 It is one of the region’s underrated, yet spectacular destinations, providing vistas of volcanoes, lagoons, wetlands, and unique flora and fauna that thrive in the extreme high altitude environment.
 Browse our comprehensive guide below for essential facts and travel tips to help you plan a trip from Arequipa and the Colca Canyon.

 Standing like guards at the entrance to RNSAB, the volcanoes Misti and Chachani flank the main road between Arequipa and Colca.
 The twin volcanic peaks are preludes to the wonders that await further into the reserve.
 Adventurous, altitude-ready travelers can climb either one of these and a few others in the vicinity.
 Venerated as apus (mountain spirits) by pre-Inca and Inca cultures as well as by some Peruvians today, the peaks are also sites of ancient burials.